isc-projects/kea/doc/guide/api.rst

    }

 The provided list must contain exactly one shared network specification.
-It must not contain subnets ("subnet6" parameter).
-The subnets are added to the shared network using ``remote-subnet6-set`` command.
+It must not contain subnets ("subnet6" parameter); the subnets are added to the shared network using the ``remote-subnet6-set`` command.

 Response syntax: